cazalaa/Zigbee_Hands_On/handson/modify_callbacks.md

+# Modify the callbacks to add your application code

 - Open the file <your_project_name>_callbacks.c.
 You will find there all the callbacks we set earlier

 - 	Add the following lines at the top of the file: